 keep your body weight within a healthy range, which will lessen stress on the joints

-Ankle pain can arise at any time quickly become functionally limiting.
-Osteoarthritis and other chronic joint conditions occur when the cartilage in the joint wears too thin to protect the bones.
-This is a very common cause of inflammation and pain in the ankles that can spread to the foot and leg
+Ankle joint pain, Osteoarthritis and other chronic joint conditions occur when the cartilage in the joint wears too thin to protect the bones.
+This is a very common cause of inflammation and pain in the ankles that can spread to the foot and leg.

-Staying active, eating a balanced diet, and giving the body supplementary nutrients can all benefit your ankles now and in the future.
-Flexiqule’s unique formula can target ankle joints with anti-inflammatory and pain-relieving Ginger and Boswellia extracts.
+By eating a balanced diet, staying active and giving the body supplementary nutrients you can get all benefit for your ankles.
+FlexiQule’s unique formula can target ankle joints with anti-inflammatory and pain-relieving Ginger and Boswellia extracts.
 When taken regularly, these powerful plants can even help refurbish torn cartilage to give your ankles a chance to perform at their best.